 This program was designed to provide assistance to ensure the educated, trained and skilled workforce needed by Weld employers and is an investment in our long-term economic success.
-Bright Futures provides an educational stipend to each high school graduate, GED recipient or honorably discharged US veteran who wants to pursue post-secondary education/training from an accredited higher education institution or certified training program.
+Bright Futures provides an educational stipend to each high school graduate, GED recipient, or honorably discharged US veteran who wants to pursue post-secondary education/training from an accredited higher education institution or certified training program.
 Eligible students must be a resident of Weld County and attend an eligible higher education program.
 The Bright Futures cash stipend is $2,000/year for up to four years.
-A 50% personal property tax credit is also available to encourage business and individuals to help fund this educational stipend and participate in increasing/improving the local talent pool.
+A 50% personal property tax credit is also available to encourage businesses and individuals to help fund this educational stipend and participate in increasing/improving the local talent pool.

 Weld County Business Assistance Program

 With 31 communities, Weld County offers many diverse location opportunities from rural to small town and urban centers.
 Municipalities may provide incentives based on an adopted incentive policy or on a case-by-case basis to qualifying companies.
 Qualification and incentives will vary depending upon community but could include partial waivers of development fees, personal property tax, sales/use tax, streamlined development procedures, etc. Learn more about each community by clicking the link below.

 Through state enabling legislation counties and cities, on a case-by-case basis, can negotiate with qualifying companies a rebate of up to 100% (Weld government & municipalities will consider up to 50%) of the jurisdiction’s levy on new taxable personal property, for up to ten years.
 The property investment of at least $1 million must be used in connection with the operation of a qualifying new or expanded primary business facility that meets all state and local guidelines.